coryshain/cdr/README.md

 ## References
+Shain, C. A large-scale deconvolutional study of predictability and frequency effects in naturalistic reading. _NAACL 2019_.
 Shain, Cory and Schuler, William (2018).
 Deconvolutional time series regression: A technique for modeling temporally diffuse effects. _EMNLP18_.